fuchs-fabian/esase/README.md

 This tool is at a very early stage of development.
 Bugs may be present.
 If you find a bug, please create an issue or a pull request.

 It is a Bash script that can have a strong impact on the system.
-It is therefore particularly important that you check what happens in the `.sh` files before you use it.
+It is therefore particularly important that you check what happens in the `.bash` files before you use it.

 > Only do it if you know roughly what is going to happen.